 Flucelvax Quadrivalent Vaccine Description

-Flucelvax Quadrivalent (QIVc) is a cell culture-based flu vaccine to help offer protection against 4 flu virus strains that are recommended by the World Health Organization the year before the current influenza season.
+Flucelvax Quadrivalent (QIVc) is a cell culture-based flu vaccine to help protect against 4 flu virus strains recommended by the World Health Organization the year before the current influenza season.

 In the United Kingdom and European Union, QIVc is marketed as FLUCELVAX® TETRA and is currently licensed for use in people 9 years of age and older.

-Cell-based flu vaccine production does not use flu viruses grown in eggs and, therefore, is not dependent on the supply of eggs.
-In addition, cell-based flu vaccines that use cell-based candidate vaccine viruses (CVVs) have the potential to offer better protection than traditional, egg-based flu vaccines.
+Cell-based flu vaccine production does not use flu viruses grown in eggs and is not dependent on eggs' supply.
+Also, cell-based flu vaccines that use cell-based candidate vaccine viruses (CVVs) can offer better protection than traditional, egg-based flu vaccines.
 The viruses used to make cell-based vaccines may be more similar to circulating “wild” flu viruses than the viruses used to make egg-based vaccines, says the US CDC.

 In the U.S., Seqirus operates a state-of-the-art cell-based manufacturing facility in Holly Springs, NC, purpose-built in partnership with the Biomedical Advanced Research and Development Authority (BARDA) to increase cell-based vaccine manufacturing capacity and combat pandemic influenza threats.